jamen/js-packages/packages/json-config-reader/README.md

 Note that both refer to the same cache bank.

 #### `Reader.purgeCache([file])`
-Purge cache sets cache values to undefined in the `Reader.__cache` bank.
+`.purgeCache` sets cache values to undefined in the `Reader.__cache` bank.
 This is helpful if you update a JSON file mid-script and need to read it again to get the new value.

 ```javascript
 // Lets say some.json is { "test": 1 }